responsibilities5/final-project/README.md

 This command constructs the docker container with all the contents inside of the docker image.
 The options -d suggests docker to execute this command in a detached mode in the background, -p creates a port forwarding connection between the host machine and the docker container.
 Any requests sent to port 80 of the host machine will be forwarded to the port 5000 of the container, --name is used to give a name to the newly created container.

+### .dockerignore

+The .dockerignore file consists of all the files that are not supposed to be ignored by docker during the docker build as it builds a docker image.

+For this project its contents are

+Dockerfile
+terraform.tfvars
+.terraform
+terraform.tfstate
+terraform.tfstate.backup
+.terraform.lock.hcl
+rough.txt
+node_modules
+main.tf
+Jenkinsfile
+client/node_modules
+client/package-lock.json
+package-lock.json

 ## ADDITIONAL JENKINS CONFIGUARTION

 From Jenkins dashboard navigate to Manage Jenkins -> Manage Credentials -> Click on Jenkins Credentials Provider -> Click on Global credentials (unrestricted) -> Select Add Credentials on the menu on the left.